-Public Safety's jurisdiction includes all on campus property - residence halls, academic and administrative building and facilities; designated non-campus properties and facilities; public property adjacent to and accessible from on campus property; and leased, rented, or otherwise recognized and/or controlled buildings, spaces or facilities.
+Public Safety's jurisdiction includes all on campus property - residence halls, academic and administrative building and facilities; designated non-campus properties and facilities; public property adjacent to and accessible from on campus property; and leased, rented, or otherwise recognized and/or controlled buildings, spaces, or facilities.
+While DPS personnel at the Carlisle campus do not patrol the College Farm, they do have jurisdiction at that location and may be assigned to conduct investigations at that site.